Yosemite Will Require Reservations for Summer Visitation. Click here for more TRAVEL ALERTS and information.

 "AROUND TOWN" BY THE END OF MAY!

-Below, you'll find the 2024 Art Banner Map, photos of the banners (some 2025 and some 2024...work in progress for the 2025 reveal!), and information about the artists and sponsors who made the project possible.
+Below, you'll find the 2025 Art Banner Map, photos of the banners and artists (if they weren't camera shy), and information about the artists and sponsors who made the project possible.

 "Save the Date" for the annual 2025 Art Banner Auction on November 15th at the Oakhurst Community Center...more information to come.